 - 1 ½ cup grape tomatoes

-- 1 tbsp olive oil or more to coat the vegetables
+- 1 tablespoon olive oil or more to coat the vegetables

-- ½ tsp crushed red pepper flakes use less if you don't like spicy
+- ½ teaspoon crushed red pepper flakes use less if you don't like spicy

 - black pepper pinch